-There are various overheads associated with OmegaCAM observations.
-Telescope preset to a new target typically takes about 2 minutes (slew speed better than 1 deg/s).
-An additional overhead of PA/2 seconds is added for Position Angle (PA) on sky different from 0 in the aquisition.
-This overhead occurs because to reach any PA angle, the telescope will first preset to the new position at PA=0, and then reposition the rotator, with a speed of about 2 degrees per second.
-PA<-180 or PA>180 is interpreted as modulo 360 degrees.
+Table 9: The various overhead times associated with OmegaCAM observations.

+occurs because to reach any PA angle, the telescope will first preset to the new position at PA=0, and then reposition the rotator, with a speed of about 2 degrees per second.
+PA < -180 or PA > 180 is interpreted as modulo 360 degrees.
 For example, PA=270 implies a motion to PA=-90, and hence 45 seconds overhead.